Starlink-Measurement/starlink-tools/starlink-streaming-performance/README.md

 ## Input argument:

-1 - output file name
+-h  how this help message and exit

+-n  the file name for the output csv file.

-2 - record time period (in seconds)
+-t  record time period (in seconds).

-3 - shutdown after task finish (1/0)
+-s  shutdown after task finish (1/0)

 # Note: